surveyjs/survey-creator/docs/Creator-V2-Whats-New.md

 ![List of supported question types](images/creator-v2-question-types.png)
 _Drop-down list of supported question types_

 If you switch between non-interchangeable question types, the question configuration may be lost.
 Use Undo and Redo buttons to roll back or reinstate the previous configuration.
-If you want to revert to the old behavior (limit the list to interchangeable types only), use the following code:
+To revert to old behavior (limit the list to interchangeable types only), use the following code:

 ```js
 SurveyCreator.settings.questionConvertMode = 1;